msadat50/SCARA-ROBOTIC-ARM/README.md

 # SCARA-ROBOTIC-ARM

-we're creating a robotic arm that will write out letters.
+We're creating a robotic arm that will write out letters.

 ### What is the problem you are trying to solve?
 How to control the robot movement/ giving them commands?